gitaaron/ciat/product/features/transaction_import.md

             * I also will need the ability to create the accounts

+                * in the 'accounts' section where I can create the accounts I can also see a list of all accounts created along with the ability to rename and delete them

             * use string matching to guess the filename account mapping in the future

-        * try to come up with a best guess of what category each transaction should belongs to (based on category guessing algorithm)
+        * try to come up with a best guess of what category each transaction belongs to (based on category guessing algorithm)

         * handles the fact that a transaction may be coming out of one account and into another account (eg/ paying off credit card) and so ignores them

         * handles the fact that I may import the same transaction more than once

-        * shows me the list of transactions that have not already been imported to review before importing where I can correct a category if needed then hit save
+        * instead of showing a list of transactions for each category show a list of rules that were created

+            * clicking 'expand' on the rule shows a list of the transactions that it effects

+            * I should be able to edit or delete rules

+                * if I edit or delete a rule I should preview a list of all the transactions it would effect

-            * shows transaction for each category step by step starting in the following order: fixed, investments, guilt free, short term
+            * rules for each category are shown step by step starting in the following order: fixed, investments, guilt free, short term

-            * I should be able to add a note to the transaction that is also searchable later

     * the categorization algorithm that is applied from cmd line is the same as the categorization applied during import